openfaas/docs/docs/openfaas-pro/iam/overview.md

     In staging, you could grant broader permissions to your team, and then restrict permissions in production.

-* How to I build a multi-tenant system with OpenFaaS IAM?
+* How do I build a multi-tenant system with OpenFaaS IAM?

     There are many considerations, and we'd encourage you to contact the support team to discuss your requirements.